roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-09 ****** byStoryTeller07© "I can grip your cock tight with my cunt, if you would prefer it, sir.
+"I can grip your cock tight with my cunt, if you would prefer it, sir.
 My asshole is even tighter, for your big cock, sir.
 It looks so big you might have trouble entering my bottom with it," she said, with a slight moan.
 He had an obvious erection in his tight jeans, as they all did.

  She couldn't help leaning forward and licking her lips, while fingering her mouth.
 The girlish lisp from mouthing the obscenities around a finger was meant to be alluring.
 Bent over like that, the guys sitting behind her could see a bare ass cut by the string of the thong.
 While committed to behaving like a whore, this lewd display didn't bother her at all.